 Further pursuant to the provisions of Section 136 of the Companies Act 2013 thefinancial statements of the Company consolidated financial statements along with therelevant documents and separate accounts in respect of subsidiaries are available on thewebsite of the Company.

-There have been no material changes in the nature of the business of the subsidiaries(including Associate Company) during the financial year 2015-16.
+There have been no material changes in the nature of the business of the subsidiaries(including Associate Company) during the financial year 2016-17.

 In terms of the Securities and Exchange Board of India (Listing Obligations &Disclosure Requirements) Regulations 2015 the Company has adopted a policy fordetermining material subsidiaries.
 The Policy as approved may be accessed on the Company'swebsite at the link: http://www.niteshestates.com/Investor relations/Policies & OtherRelated Matters/Material Subsidiary Policy